Why AI Centaurs need Git excludesFile aka why global .gitignore files are useful

 AI Centaur

-Cory Doctorow describes Centaurs as
+Cory Doctorow describes Centaurs as:

-The idea of “centaurs” comes from automation theorists: it describes a system where a human and a machine collaborate to do more than either one could do on their own
+The idea of "centaurs" comes from automation theorists: it describes a system where a human and a machine collaborate to do more than either one could do on their own.

 AGENTS files

-So you may work with a centaur, or you may be one yourself - and if you are in that situation, you have seen the increasing AGENTS.md format slowly creeping up into a variety of your code bases.
-Some tools have different filenames, like Warp (which I highly recommend) uses a `WARP.md, but I am going to call them AGENTS files for this post.
+So you may work with a centaur, or you may be one yourself — and if you are in that situation, you have seen the increasing AGENTS.md format slowly creeping up into a variety of your code bases.
+Some tools have different filenames, like Warp (which I highly recommend) uses a WARP.md, but I am going to call them AGENTS files for this post.

 Problem

-2. In some cases, the different team members will want the AI agent they work with to work in a way that is slightly different from the rest of the team.
-Warp handles this nicely with Rules, but many tools don’t - and now you have each team member either compromising or having battles on whose file is correct.
+In some cases, different team members will want the AI agent they work with to operate in a way that is slightly different from the rest of the team.
+Warp handles this nicely with Rules, but many tools don't — and now you have each team member either compromising or having battles over whose file is correct.
+In these situations, the outcome is often not committing the AGENTS file, and when you have a lot of codebase to flip through, this can lead to situations where one forgets and accidentally commits it or where you need to update every

 Maybe you don't need the config?